ai4os/ai4-docs/source/user/overview/architecture.rst

 The Inference Platform (OSCAR)
 ------------------------------

-The :doc:`Inference platform (OSCAR) <inference-oscar>` is a fully managed service to facilitate users to deploy pre-trained AI models with horizontal scalability thanks to a serverless approach.
+The :doc:`Inference platform (OSCAR) </user/howto/inference-oscar>` is a fully managed service to facilitate users to deploy pre-trained AI models with horizontal scalability thanks to a serverless approach.

+User can also compose those models in :doc:`complex AI workflow </user/howto/ai4-compose/flows>`